acdlite/redux-transducers/README.md

 For this reason, `transduce()` transforms actions one at a time.
 That means transducers like `filter()` and `map()` work fine, but `take()` and `dedupe()` do not.

-This caveat **does not apply to `addTransducerProtocol()`**, which works with all transducers, stateful or otherwise, because it does its transforms *before* they reach the reducer.
+This caveat **does not apply to `transducerProtocol()`**, which works with all transducers, stateful or otherwise, because it does its transforms *before* they reach the reducer.

 ### Example: filtering action types